 Merritt Island National Wildlife Refuge

-Located just over an hour from Orlando, this wildlife refuge on Florida's Space Coast is home to an incredibly diverse ecosystem that protects around 500 wildlife species.
+Located just over an hour from Orlando, Merritt Island National Wildlife Refuge on Florida's Space Coast is home to an incredibly diverse ecosystem that protects around 500 wildlife species.

-If it's manatees you're hoping to see, the 90-minute Manatee and Dolphin Encounter kayak tour with A Day Away Kayak Tours will get you up close and personal with the gentle giants.
+If it's manatees you're hoping to see, the 90-minute Manatee and Dolphin Encounter kayak tour with A Day Away Kayak Tours will get you up close and personal with the gentle giants (priced at $50 per person).
 Afterwards, seek out dolphins to observe them as they fish the shallow waters.

 Tampa Electric Company Manatee Viewing Center